hnguyen094/hnguyen094.github.io/about-me.md

 ## Where am I?
 Since when?

-I quit my full-time job at [Three Space Lab](https://threespacelab.com/) and moved to London, UK in late 2023 to explore what it's like to live in many different cities.
-In 2025, I'm exploring opportunities anywhere in the UK and the US.
+I quit my full-time job at [Three Space Lab](https://threespacelab.com/) and moved to London, UK in late 2023 to explore interesting ideas on the iOS and visionOS platform.

 ## Why do I do what I do?